elifayanoglu/ai-projects/README.md

 ----
 ### EN:
 In this repo, there are 3 projects developed within the scope of artificial intelligence course and detailed reports of these projects.

+## Project-1- Genetic algorithm / Text classification with hill climbing
+The datasets used in this project [at this link](https://www.kaggle.com/datasets/savasy/multiclass-classification-data-for-turkish-tc32) were created from comments.

+Genetic Algorithm is a function that searches for convergence criteria over probabilities.
+It works in a way similar to the evolutionary process observed in nature—like the survival of the fittest.
+In this project, the genetic algorithm was used to assign the correct class to the comments.

+This study was tested on 5 datasets, each consisting of 100 samples.
+The datasets consist of labeled data belonging to the "transport" and "finance" categories.
+In the report [Artificial IntelligenceRapor.pdf](https://github.com/colakzeyn/ai-projects/blob/main/Project-1/ArtificialIntelligenceRapor.pdf), the effect of the change in the "individual size" and "population size" parameters on the test results graphs examined over.
+As a result, it has been proven that these hyperparameters are the parameters that highly affect the success.

+## Project-2- The Effect of Feature Selection, Feature Transformation and Normalization Techniques on Model Success
+Within the scope of this project, 3000 comments were drawn from the Trendyol site and a data set was created.
+You can access the dataset by clicking [this link](https://github.com/elifayanoglu/ai-projects/blob/main/Project-2/veri_3000.csv).

+5 different predictive algorithms were trained by applying 10 fold cross validation method.
+In order to reveal our main goal of "identifying the factors affecting success", the following processes were integrated into all predictive algorithms, respectively, and the results were observed.

+1- Chi Squared Technique (Feature Selection)
+2- Principal Component Analysis (Property Transformation) 3- Maximum Absolute Scaling Technique (Normalization)

+To test whether there is a significant difference between the performance of the latest predictive algorithms with these processes, a "t-test" was measured.

+You can review the detailed explanations, tables and graphics of our results in the pdf article [REPORT](https://github.com/elifayanoglu/ai-projects/blob/main/Project-2/RAPOR.pdf).

+You can access the codes from the [artificialzeka-odev2-kod.py](https://github.com/elifayanoglu/ai-projects/blob/main/Project-2/Kod/yaayzeka-odev2-kod.py) file.
+You can find all the resources we mentioned above about this project in the [Project-2](https://github.com/elifayanoglu/ai-projects/tree/main/Project-2) folder.

+## Project-3- Personality Analysis Project
+Within the scope of this project, a [survey] consisting of 13 questions in total, in which we asked people various questions about themselves and their thoughts (https://github.com/elifayanoglu/ai-projects/blob/main/Project-3/Kodlar%20ve%20veriseti/Ki%) C5%9Filik%20Survey%20.pdf) has been prepared.

+With this survey, data were collected from 224 people.
+You can review the collected data set by clicking [this link](https://github.com/elifayanoglu/ai-projects/blob/main/Project-3/Kodlar%20ve%20veriseti/kisilik_testi.csv).

+In the first stage, meaningful results were obtained from the data we obtained by applying various visualization techniques to the data set.
+In addition, the dataset was processed by applying various methods and saved as [processed_csv](https://github.com/elifayanoglu/ai-projects/blob/main/Project-3/Kodlar%20ve%20data/processed_csv.csv).
+The processed data set was used in order for the models in the second stage to work.
+The codes for this stage are available in the [artificial intelligence_part1.py](https://github.com/elifayanoglu/ai-projects/blob/main/Project-3/Kodlar%20ve%20data/yayzeka_part1.py) file.

+In the second stage, training was carried out with 5 different models and the results obtained were visualized and made suitable for inference and interpretation.
+The codes for the second stage are available in the file [artificial intelligence_part2.py](https://github.com/elifayanoglu/ai-projects/blob/main/Project-3/Codes%20ve%20data/artificial intelligence_part2.py).

+You can review the detailed explanation of all the steps, visualizations and inferences described above in the pdf article [ArtificialZekaProje_Rapor](https://github.com/elifayanoglu/ai-projects/blob/main/Project-3/YapayZekaProje_Rapor.pdf). .
+You can access all the resources mentioned above from the [Project-3](https://github.com/elifayanoglu/ai-projects/tree/main/Project-3) folder.